jsrodrigo/nbdevtest/README.md

 ## How to use

-This tutorial includes the function
+This tutorial includes the function *say_hello()* so go ahead and use it!, for example:

 ```python
 say_hello("Javier")